Bread Head Fables

 The book requires the viewer to assemble the diorama that defines the fable.
-It contains a four part backdrop and a series of small framed photographs of bread head sculpture and of the Popieluscko Square in Greenpoint, Brooklyn.
+It contains a four-part backdrop and a set of framed photographs of sculptures carved from bread and placed in the Popieluszko Square in Greenpoint, Brooklyn.
 The square was named after the Polish priest who was murdered in 1984 for supporting the Solidarity movement.
-Seeing and smelling the bread that lay around for the pigeons in the nearby square was the catalyst for using bread as a sculptural material.
-The heads, which have been exhibited in gallery situations, were now returned to their place of origin in the making of the book.
+Seeing and smelling the bread that lay around for the pigeons in the nearby square was the catalyst for using it as a sculptural material.
+The heads were returned to their place of origin for the making of the book.
 Almost 20 years later, I added 2 small books to the box, which focus on the history, referenced within.